KhartesViewer/khartes/README.md

 ## Fragment: Visible, Active, accepting nodes

-In the lower right corner, the `Fragments` tab allows you to control certain aspects of your fragments.
+The `Fragments` tab in the lower right corner allows you to control certain aspects of your fragments.
 The two main visibility controls are `Active` and `Visible`.

-If a fragment is `Visible`, this means that the fragment's mesh and nodes will be drawn on the slices in the left column.
+If a fragment is `Visible`, this means that the fragment's mesh and nodes will be drawn on the data slices in the left column.

 If a fragment is `Active`, this means that the data that the fragment passes through (also called the fragment's texture) is displayed in the fragment display in the upper right.
-(One exception: if the direction (Which can be either X or Y) of the fragment is different than the direction of the current volume, then that fragment's texture will not be displayed.
+(One exception: if a fragment's direction, which can be either X or Y, is different than the current volume's direction, then that fragment's texture will not be displayed.)

 If a fragment is set to be both `Active` and `Visible`, the mesh and nodes will be overlaid on the fragment texture in the fragment display.
 In other words, if you want to view a fragment's texture without the overlying mesh, turn `Visible` off.